DaPhuck/Invoice-Printer/README.md

 # 🧾 Invoice-Printer

-A C++ application that uses a structured database to design and export professional **A4-size PDF sales invoices** with a clean, modern interface.
+A C++ application that designs and exports professional **A4-size PDF sales invoices** with a clean, modern interface.

 ---

 ## 📌 Overview

 **Invoice-Printer** is a desktop application built with C++ that helps businesses generate well-formatted sales invoices efficiently.
-The program integrates a structured product database with a modern bilingual user interface, allowing users to create, manage, and export invoices in seconds.
+The program comes with a modern bilingual user interface, allowing users to create, manage, and export invoices in seconds.

 ---